apache/bookkeeper/site/community/coding_guide.md

 Please use these libraries whenever possible rather than introducing more dependencies.

+Dependencies are bundled with our binary distributions, so we need to attach the relevant licenses.
+See [Third party dependencies and licensing](/community/licensing) for a guide on how to do this correctly.

 #### Future

 We prefer Java-8 Future over Guava's Listenable Future.
 Please use Java-8 Future whenever possible.